-Today’s classrooms are equipped with amazing technologies that make teaching and learning a techy wonderful experience.
-Teachers navigate classrooms and make teaching and learning even more productive by using techy gadgets.
+Today’s classrooms are outfitted with cutting-edge technology that makes teaching and learning a techie delight.
+Teachers use techy tools to traverse classrooms and make teaching and learning more productive.
 But how can a teacher use gadgets safely in the classroom?

 It is very evident that the use of gadgets in the classroom increases students’ performance.
 However, with the advances of technology, teachers should still not forget the best ways on how to keep the learning environment safe.